 If these benefits do not apply to you, the VA can either hire a collection agency or sue you in a federal court.
 This could also be the outcome for privately held debts that go unpaid.

-No matter what kind of debt you have or how tight your budget is, you have various debt reduction strategies at your disposal, including debt settlement.
+No matter what kind of debt you have or how tight your budget is, you have various debt reduction strategies at your disposal.
 Take advantage of these options rather than ignoring the problem.